P3-model/P3-model/Elements.md

 ### Domain Behavior

+Domain Behaviors are the active elements of your system that implement functionality and business logic.
+They represent operations, transformations, or processes that can exist independently of any specific object.
+This independence makes them particularly versatile and allows them to fit into various architectural styles - from pure functional programming where they are first-class citizens, through object-oriented approaches where they might be methods of objects, to service-oriented architectures where they represent business operations.

-Domain Behaviors implement domain functionality and logic.
-They may depend on Domain Objects and invoke other Domain Behaviors.
-They expose their functionality externally, typically through APIs.
-In addition selected behaviors can be tagged, for example to additionaly mark them as the entry points to the system.
+Domain Behaviors may depend on Domain Objects and invoke other Domain Behaviors, creating a network of operations that implement your business processes.
+They expose their functionality externally, typically through APIs, making them the primary interface between different parts of your system.
+This exposure can be controlled through tagging (see [Tagging System](#tagging-system) section) to indicate their role in the system architecture.
+Common tags include:

+* System Architecture:
+  * Entry Point - behaviors that serve as the system's external interface
+  * Module Interface - behaviors that expose module functionality to other modules
+  * Internal Interface - behaviors used within a module's implementation
+  * Public API - behaviors exposed to external systems
+  * Event Handler - behaviors that process system events
+  * Command Handler - behaviors that execute specific commands

+* Traditional Architecture:
+  * Service Method - behaviors implementing business operations
+  * Controller Action - behaviors handling user requests
+  * Repository Method - behaviors managing data access
+  * Use Case - behaviors implementing specific user scenarios
+  * Command/Query - behaviors following CQRS pattern

+* Domain-Driven Design:
+  * Command Handler - behaviors processing domain commands
+  * Event Handler - behaviors reacting to domain events

+* Functional Programming:
+  * Pure Function - behaviors with no side effects
+  * Effect Function - behaviors with controlled side effects
+  * Higher-Order Function - behaviors that operate on other behaviors
+  * Composition Function - behaviors that combine other behaviors

 **Relations:**